 Moo by Sharon Creech.
 (2016).
 12-year old Reena and her family move to Maine, expecting an ordinary Maine life with plenty of lobster.
 But things are far from ordinary when her parents volunteer Reena and her younger brother to help Mrs. Falala, their eccentric old neighbor.
 Mrs. Falala is the owner of many animals including a moody cow, Zora.
 At first the cow hates Reena.
 And Reena hates the cow, and Maine.
 Slowly a bond grows between Zora and Reena.
 Reena starts to realize that Mrs. Falala isn’t quite so eccentric and quite so mean.
 This book is written in verse and each line conveys moody cows, angry old ladies and beautiful Maine perfectly.
 Will their new Maine life be ordinary as expected, or just a bit better than that?

 The Wild Robot by Peter Brown.
 (2016).
 When a container ship, carrying thousands of robots, sinks in the middle of the ocean, everything is lost.
 Except for one crate that washes up on a remote island.
 When the robot pops out of the box she doesn’t know that she’s not supposed to be in the wild.
 All she knows is she’s supposed to survive.
 At first all the animals are afraid of the new “monster”, but slowly she starts to gain their trust and it seems the island is the only place she’s meant to be.
 This book by Peter Brown is an interesting story about belonging and friendship.
 It includes cute little illustrations of the robot on her journey to be helpful.
-This very smart robot in a place she really shouldn’t be is something you’ll want to see.
-(Coming in March 2018, The Wild Robot Escapes by Peter Brown.)
+This very smart robot in a place she really shouldn’t be is something you’ll want to see. (you can also read, The Wild Robot Escapes by Peter Brown.)